Custom endpoints

 . -

 Click Run to run the cURL request.
-The result will appear below the editor.
+The result appears below the editor.